DocisJP/API-CHALLENGE/terraform/README.md

 After applying the configuration, Terraform will output:
 - The names of the raw and processed data S3 buckets
-- ARNs of the Lambda functions and their IAM roles
+- The SQS queue URL
 - RDS endpoint information
-- Step Functions state machine ARN
 - NLB DNS name
 - ECS cluster and service names
 - API Gateway URL

-## Lambda Functions

-1. File Validation Lambda:
-   - Purpose: Validates files uploaded to the raw data S3 bucket.
-   - Trigger: S3 ObjectCreated events on the raw data bucket.

-2. Data Processing Lambda:
-   - Purpose: Processes validated data from the raw bucket and stores results in the processed bucket.
-   - Trigger: Invoked as part of the Step Functions workflow.

-## Database Setup

-The `rds.tf` file includes a `null_resource` that runs Python scripts to set up the database schema and update the configuration.
-Ensure that the `config.yaml` file is present in the project root directory for these scripts to work correctly.

 ## Step Functions

-The Step Functions state machine defined in `step_functions.tf` orchestrates the data processing workflow, including file validation and data processing steps.
+The Step Functions state machine defined in `step_functions.tf` orchestrates the data processing workflow, including various tasks.

 ## ECS and Docker